 For a given OBO, the available RF power at the amplifier output is reduced with respect to the RF power available at saturation.
-Thus, a back-off implies a loss over the link budget, and it appears interesting to reduce this OBO.
+Thus, a back-off implies a loss over the link budget and it appears interesting to reduce this OBO.

-However, the non-linear effect of the power amplifier induces a degradation demodulation lossat demodulation.
-This degradation increases when reducing the OBO, as shown in Figure 5-3Figure 5-3.
+However, the non-linear effect of the power amplifier induces a demodulation loss.
+This degradation increases when reducing the OBO, as shown in Figure 5-3.